-the AMOC slowdown (Buckley and Marshall 2016; Orihuela-Pinto et al. 2022).
-With Antarctic 313 meltwater, instead, a lessening of vertical heat exchange due to enhanced upper-ocean stratification 314 suppressing convection, leads to anomalous surface cooling across the Southern Ocean (Richardson 315 et al. 2005; Zhang 2007; Bintanja et al. 2013; Pauling et al. 2016).
-In addition, sea ice grows for 316 two possible reasons: (i) an elevated freezing point of seawater due to enhanced surface freshening 317 and cooling, and (ii) an increased percentage of incoming solar radiation reflected back to space 318 via positive ice-albedo feedback.
-Indeed, an increase in sea-ice coverage is evident with meltwater 319 from either Greenland or Antarctica (Fig. 7).
-320
+The global impacts of Greenland and Antarctic meltwater are reflections of common but also distinct mechanisms at work in each hemisphere.
+First of all, an increase in sea-ice coverage is evident with meltwater from either Greenland or Antarctica (Fig. 7), associated with anomalous surface cooling (Fig. 4).
+With Greenland meltwater, anomalous surface cooling in the North Atlantic is likely due to diminished northward transport of heat caused by the AMOC slowdown (Buckley and Marshall 2016; Orihuela-Pinto et al. 2022).
+With Antarctic meltwater, instead, a lessening of vertical heat exchange due to enhanced upper-ocean stratification suppressing convection, causes anomalous surface cooling across the Southern Ocean (Richardson et al. 2005; Zhang 2007; Bintanja et al. 2013; Pauling et al. 2016).
+In addition, there are another two reasons for sea ice expansion: (i) an elevated freezing point of seawater due to enhanced surface freshening and cooling, and (ii) an increased percentage of incoming solar radiation reflected back to space via positive ice-albedo feedback.

-With Antarctic meltwater, sea ice expands over a wide geographic area in longitude (Figs. 7b, 321 7d and 7f), causing and coinciding with hemispheric surface cooling anomalies observed around 322 Antarctica (Figs. 4d-f).
-In a recent study, Rye et al. (2022) highlighted that the widely distributed 323 sea ice can reduce the water vapor transfer from the southern high-latitudes to the tropics, which 324 can further drive a global-scale atmospheric cooling via negative water-vapor feedback.
-This 325 Antarctic-meltwater-driven atmospheric cooling can compensate for greenhouse-gas-driven global 326 warming by potentially 10 to 30% in the mid-century.
-In contrast, with Greenland meltwater, sea 327 ice covers only a small area due to a different land-ocean distribution.
-For instance, sea ice grows 328 mostly along the Labrador Sea in the 500 Gt yr-1 and 2000 Gt yr-1 cases (Figs. 7a and 7c), but also 329 expands past over the Denmark Strait and across the Irminger Sea in the 5000 Gt yr-1 case (Fig. 330 7e).
-Note that within a 50-year time frame, sea-ice coverage is more geographically confined than 331 that of hemispheric surface cooling (Figs. 4a-c).
-This indicates that other mechanisms for surface 332 cooling in the Northern Hemisphere are likely at work in the Greenland scenario.
-333
+With Antarctic meltwater, sea ice expands over a wide geographic area in longitude (Figs. 7b, 7d and 7f), coinciding with hemispheric surface cooling anomalies observed around Antarctica (Figs. 4d-f).
+In a recent study, Rye et al. (2022) highlighted that the widely distributed sea ice can reduce the water vapor transfer from the southern high-latitudes to the tropics, which can further drive a global-scale atmospheric cooling via negative water-vapor feedback.
+This Antarctic-meltwater-driven atmospheric cooling can compensate for greenhouse-gas-driven global warming by potentially 10 to 30% in the mid-century.
+In contrast, with Greenland meltwater, sea ice covers only a small area due to a different land-ocean distribution.
+For instance, sea ice grows mostly along the Labrador Sea in the 500 Gt yr-1 and 2000 Gt yr-1 cases (Figs. 7a and 7c), although it could also expand past over the Denmark Strait and across the Irminger Sea in the 5000 Gt yr-1 case (Fig. 7e).
+Note that within a 50-year time frame, sea-ice coverage is more geographically confined than that of hemispheric surface cooling (Figs. 4a-c).
+This indicates that other mechanisms for surface cooling in the Northern Hemisphere are likely at work in the Greenland scenario.